 Specifically, she has made contributions to understanding gendered leadership in public schools, discourses of accountability when managing wartime contracting, emergent narratives about what drives interagency collaboration, contemporary effects of political 'gentlemen's agreements' on allocations of funding for homeland security, differences between public and private prison guards, urban sustainability through arts' networks in cities experiencing economic distress, and how to reposition social capital as a durable resource for communities trying to prepare for emergencies, or that are disrupted by economic crises, like foreclosure, that influence public health and well-being.

-Dr. Goerdel’s research has been competitively funded, published in top journals, in university press book chapters and in government reports.
-She serves as co-editor or editorial board member for well-known research outlets, participates on leadership boards for academic associations, has led or served on numerous award committees honoring the contributions of emerging and long-standing scholars, among many other professional activities.
-She lives in Lawrence, KS, with her partner and two young children.
+Dr. Goerdel's research has been competitively funded, published in top journals, in university press book chapters and in government reports.
+She has served as co-editor or editorial board member for well-known research outlets, participated on leadership boards for academic associations, has led or served on numerous award committees honoring the contributions of emerging and long-standing scholars, among many other professional activities.
+She lives in Lawrence, KS, with her two young children.

-I contribute service to the School of Public Affairs & Administration, the College of Liberal Arts & Sciences, the University, and to national/international professional Associations and their respective conferences and academic journals, among other professional activities.
+I contribute, and have contribued to, service to the School of Public Affairs & Administration, the College of Liberal Arts & Sciences, the University, and to national/international professional Associations and their respective conferences and academic journals, among other professional activities.